 William Hodapp is a Professor of English.
 He holds a Ph.D. in English language and literature from the University of Iowa, an M.A. in English from Mankato State University, and a B.A. in Humanities from St. Mary's College.
 He has worked at The College of St. Scholastica since 1994, teaching a range of writing, literature, and honors courses.
 He has also taught in the College's Irish Studies Program in Louisburgh, Ireland, three times (2000, 2006, 2011).
 In 2001 the Student Senate awarded him the Tassie McNamara Award for service to students; in 2001-2002 he was a visiting scholar at Wolfson College, University of Cambridge; and in 2012 he was a National Endowment for the Humanities Summer Scholar, participating in a seminar on the early printed book held in Antwerp, London, and Oxford.
-Recently named a US Fulbright Scholar to the United Kingdom, he will be working at Durham University, England, from January through May 2015.
+From January through May, 2015, he was a US Fulbright Scholar to the United Kingdom, working at Durham University, Durham, England.

 Dr. George Killough is a Professor of English.
 He has a BA in English from the College of Wooster in Ohio and an MA and PhD from Ohio University.
 He teaches courses in poetry, British literature, English language and linguistics, and composition.